jimburton/M269/tutorials/practice-block-one/README.md

 *Dr James Burton, November 2023*

-These exercises build on the code and exercises in the M269 Book in Chapter 6.
+These exercises build on the code and exercises in the M269 Book, Chapter 6.
 Familiarity with the ADTs in that chapter and their implementations in Python is assumed.